Psychoneuroses does not mean mental illness

 But what if our current notions of what constitutes ‘good mental health’ have got it all wrong?

 What if our unhappiness with the world isn’t a sign that there’s something wrong with us?
 What if it’s a sign that our ability to notice these things – how the world is, and how the world ought to be – mean we’re perfectly fine?
+More than that, what if your anxieties and tendency to not fit in, mean we can develop a more authentic personality than everyone who seems perfectly happy?

 What does ‘Psychoneuroses’ mean?